- Go 100%

 go run ./cmd/memcache timeline --repo . --group-by day --limit 20

-serve is reserved for MCP stdio mode.
-It must not write non-MCP logs to stdout; diagnostics go to stderr.
+serve and stdio are special: they are reserved for MCP stdio mode.
+They must not write non-MCP logs to stdout; diagnostics go to stderr.

 Implemented MCP methods:

-• outgoing roots/list request when the client advertises workspace roots
+roots/listrequest when the client advertises workspace roots pingtools/listtools/callprompts/listprompts/getresources/listresources/readresources/templates/listcompletion/complete

 MCP tools: